Chart Specification: Structural Representations for Incentivizing VLM Reasoning in Chart-to-Code Generation: Methodology

 \subsection{Chart Specification: Schema Design and Validation}

-\textbf{Rationale and Theoretical Foundation.} The design of Chart Specification ($\mathcal{S}$) is grounded in established visualization theory \textit{Grammar of Graphics}~\cite{wilkinson2011grammar} and declarative grammars \textit{Vega-Lite}~\cite{satyanarayan2017vegalite}.
-These methods decompose visualizations into orthogonal components including data abstraction, coordinate systems, view composition, and analytic transformations.
-Rather than constructing a full visualization grammar, our goal is to derive a \emph{minimal sufficient structural representation} tailored for chart code verification and reward computation.
-It ensures that $\mathcal{S}$ captures all semantic factors necessary for reconstructing chart structure, while remaining invariant to syntactic variations in plotting code.
+\textbf{Rationale and Schema Design.} The design of Chart Specification ($\mathcal{S}$) draws on the decomposition principle of \textit{Grammar of Graphics} (GoG)~\cite{wilkinson2011grammar} and declarative grammars such as \textit{Vega-Lite}~\cite{satyanarayan2017vegalite}, which factor visualizations into orthogonal components that include data abstraction, geometric marks, coordinate systems, scales, and view composition.
+Inspired by this principle, we derive a \emph{task-oriented structural representation} tailored for chart code verification and reward computation, scoped to static, single-frame charts produced by imperative plotting libraries.
+We adopt a hybrid two-layer design rather than a single declarative grammar, jointly covering the 20 chart families considered in this work, including those whose structure is awkward to express in purely declarative form, such as network graphs, vector fields, and treemaps.

-\textbf{Minimal Sufficient Structural Decomposition.} Following the factorization principle of visualization grammars, we design $\mathcal{S}$ as a declarative and verifiable representation that collapses functionally equivalent imperative plotting scripts (e.g., Matplotlib) into a deterministic structural description of the visual state.
-Formally, we define $\mathcal{S}$ as a hybrid architecture: